Skip to main content

 string | null

-OCSP (Online Certificate Status Protocol) responder URL (web address) for this CA (null if unknown or deprecated)
+OCSP (Online Certificate Status Protocol) responder URL (web address) inferred from the issuer (null if CA retired OCSP or isn't in our policy table)

 ocspDeprecated